 - Each store that is available to customers is presented according to a specific view.
 Initially, a store has a single default view.
 Additional store views can be added to support different languages, or for other purposes.
 Customers can use the language chooser in the header to change the store view.

-To learn more, see Multiple websites or stores in the Magento developer documentation.
+To learn more, see Multiple websites or stores in the Commerce developer documentation.